 Three district courts issued orders that prevented a phaseout of DACA by the March 2018 deadline, and the U.S. Supreme Court ruled against the recision of DACA in June 2020.
 After being sworn in as president on January 20, 2021, Joe Biden issued an executive order reinstating DACA.

 5 Lessons from the Collapse of a Bipartisan Agreement

 The failed 2017 bipartisan agreement on immigration nonetheless offers negotiation skills and strategies to learn from:

 - Negotiate the scope of talks.
 In negotiation, the more issues on the table, the more opportunities there typically are to create value through tradeoffs.
 But when you’re negotiating controversial issues on a tight deadline, you may need to narrow the scope to ensure agreement, especially when trust is low.
 Look for the sweet spot between complexity and simplicity.

 - Weigh the costs and benefits of going public.
 Because negotiators may be tempted to grandstand for their constituents, negotiations conducted in public often are more contentious than those held behind closed doors.
 But when a party has an interest in appearing conciliatory and reasonable, that tendency may be reversed.
 Before negotiating publicly, consider whether doing so is likely to promote cooperation or competition.

 - Try shooting for the moon.
 Feinstein’s request for a single-issue negotiation on Dreamer protections was unlikely to succeed, but it was worth a try.
 A big “ask” can serve as an anchor that pulls the discussion in your desired direction.

 - Establish a representative working group.
-The Gang of 6’s deal was thwarted by hard-line voices on immigration in Congress and the White House, which felt excluded from the group’s negotiations.
+The Gang of 6’s deal was thwarted by hard-line voices on immigration that felt excluded from the negotiations.
 When appointing a committee to represent a larger group, make sure it includes the full range of perspectives.